Kim Young-gwon

-Kim Young-gwon (김영권; born 27 February 1990) is a South Korean professional footballer who plays for Ulsan Hyundai and the South Korea national football team.
+Kim Young-gwon (김영권; born 27 February 1990) is a South Korean professional footballer who plays for Ulsan HD and the South Korea national football team.

 Early life

 Kim is a native of Jeonju.
-When he was in middle school, he was not a highly-regarded prospect as coaches viewed his slight frame as a disadvantage.
+When he was in middle school, he was not a highly regarded prospect as coaches viewed his slight frame as a disadvantage.
 Kim began considering becoming a professional footballer when national youth team manager Hong Myung-bo visited Kim's high school to speak to his team.

 Kim played college football and futsal for Jeonju University.
 In 2009, he participated in the Futsal League of the Korea Football Association, and became the champion and the top scorer.
 His futsal career was a big help to his techniques.

 Club career

 In 2010, Kim joined J1 League side FC Tokyo, starting his professional career.
 He scored his first senior goal with a direct free kick in the 2010 J.League Cup against Kyoto Sanga FC.
 After his first season, Kim transferred to Omiya Ardija, because FC Tokyo was relegated to the second tier by finishing 16th in the league.

 In July 2012, Kim transferred to Chinese Super League side Guangzhou Evergrande.
 He contributed to the best period of Guangzhou Evergrande, showing foreign player's worth.
-Guangzhou Evergrande won all of the four league titles in addition to two AFC Champions Leagues during the initial four years with Kim, (2013–2016) and Kim was also selected for the Team of the Year every year.
+Guangzhou Evergrande won all of the four league titles in addition to two AFC Champions Leagues during the initial four years with Kim from 2013 to 2016, and Kim was also selected for the Team of the Year every year.
 However, he lost his influence in Guangzhou due to his injury and the removal of Asian quota in the CSL since 2017.